-“Reputation and trust are very important,” Karina Tama-Rutigliano, digital marketing strategist and founder of Rutigliano Marketing, told Home Health Care News.
+“Reputation and trust are very important,” Karina Tama-Rutigliano, CEO and founder of Senior Care Clicks, told Home Health Care News.
 “Trying to find an agency to provide a caregiver to take care of my mom isn’t the same as buying a pair of shoes.
 It’s a very complicated decision, and people want to be sure they are making the right one.”

 Tama-Rutigliano is all too familiar with the senior care space, having previously served as the digital marketing advisor for Senior Care Networks, an online resource for elder care.
 She also previously served as the digital marketing manager for Caring People, a West Palm Beach, Florida-based home health agency that provides services in New York, New Jersey and Florida.

 Home care, as an industry, tends to lag behind when it comes to having a strong online presence, according to Tama-Rutigliano.

 “This is because the home care industry, for the longest time, has used traditional marketing,” she said.
 “Digital marketing is still something that’s new for the home care industry.
 Most companies know that they have the need, but they don’t know where to begin, and sometimes the smaller companies don’t have the budget for this.”

 Like most consumers, home care clients and their families will often go online when searching for companies that provide care.
 This means checking a company’s general information, social media and reviews — all of which have the ability to leave a lasting impact on potential clients.

 In general, 81% of consumers say they look up customer reviews and ratings when considering a product or services, according to a 2018 Deloitte survey.